rhruiz/hid_send/README.md

-Default values are taken from the constants in hid_send.c and they can be overriden using VID and PID environment variables just be sure to use hex numbers with 0x format like 0xFEED
+Default values are taken from the constants in hid_send.c and they can be overriden using VID and PID environment variables just be sure to use hex numbers with 0x format like `0xFEED`.

+These variables may also be set when running `make` and the binary will be generated to values by default.